TheNexusAvenger/Nexus-LU-Launcher/README.md

 The goals of the launcher is the following:
 * Allow for launching the client on Windows, macOS, and Linux.
 * Use a user interface similar to the original LEGO Universe launcher.
-* Automate the process of downloading the client, installing patches, and launching LEGO Universe.
+* Automate the process of extracting the client, installing patches, and launching LEGO Universe.
 * Be able to select from a list of servers to connect to.
 * Enable the installation of optional patches.